Written by Carcassbomb

 Across the board is top notch recording and production, great for those of us with a semi decent set of headphones.
-The album art is next level, done by Kuba Sokólski.
+The album art is transcendent, done by Kuba Sokólski.
 Love how the essence of the project being a four way split is represented here.
 It’s also psychedelic as fuck, a real nice one to own a physical vinyl of for sure.

 Dopelord opens it up with the track Toledo.
 We’re immediately greeted with the kind of stoner sounds that make us grin ear to ear as we nod along.
-The vocals are astounding and he uses delay/reverb well.
+The vocals are astounding and they use delay/reverb well.
 The tempo is very calm, balanced riffs with vocals echoing over them.
 It works together nicely.
 Solid opener with a nice sample at the beginning.
 It’s that vintage doom structure and sound wielded in capable hands.

 Major Kong takes the third spot with the track The Mechanism.
 I haven’t heard of these guys before so I’m going to have fun listening through some of their discography in the coming days.
 I really like the almost proggy approach to the stoner doom sound with quite melodic guitars.
 It didn’t end up how I expecting with it starting off closer to Motorhead.

 Overall this is a stunning showcase of post stoner doom mastery out of Poland.
 This is the peak standard to contend with for modern doom bands, this is the top tier and it’s all from the same place.
 An impressive release well worth investigating.
-It’d be a good one for fans of the new wave of post black metal like Deafheaven.